 Snow Buffalo Small Journal

 Before the Civil War, there may have been over 40 million buffalo in the West alone.
-After the war, huge numbers of settlers pushed westward on to lands long occupied and now owned through treaties by the different Plains Indian tribes.
-As treaty after treaty was broken, and the white settlements grew, the Indians and great buffalo herds were forced into ever-shrinking wild country.
+After the war, huge numbers of settlers pushed westward on to lands long occupied by the different Plains Nations.
+As treaty after treaty was broken, and the white settlements grew, nations and great buffalo herds were forced into ever-shrinking spaces.
 At this time, hundreds of buffalo hunters also swarmed the Plains, resulting in the greatest slaughter of wildlife the world has ever known.

-Since then, the resilience and strength of the Indian cultures have resisted both annihilation and assimilation into the predominant white cultures around them.
-Likewise, the buffalo are returning in ever-greater numbers on preserves and ranches throughout America.
+Since then, the resilience and strength of the people of the Plains Nations have resisted both annihilation and assimilation into the predominant white cultures around them.
+Likewise, the buffalo are returning in ever-greater numbers.

 artwork by Andy Wenner ©2003

 text by Michael DeMunn (Dahada’nyah:)